OkeahDavid/BibleVerseTweets/README.md

 ## Deployment

 The script can be integrated into a web server using Flask or any other web framework.
 The `main(request)` function is designed to work as an endpoint for a web application.
-It can be triggered daily using a scheduler or cron job to post the daily Bible quote.

 ---